Calliostoma militare

 Calliostoma militare, common name Von Ihering's top shell, is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.

 Description

 The size of the shell varies between 15 mm and 47 mm.
+Specimens are typically yellowish or brownish, accented by areas of white or red.
+Among other Calliostomatidae species, militare is notable for having a pseudoproboscis, as well as an intestinal loop located outside the haemocoel.

 Distribution

 This species occurs in the Atlantic Ocean off Brazil and Argentina.